vedb/pupil_recording_interface/docs/index.rst

 =========================

 This Python package provides a user-friendly way of working with recordings from the Pupil Core eye tracking system.
-It includes interfaces for gaze and video data as well as some additional features such as optical flow calculation or recording of head tracking data.
+It includes interfaces for both reading and recording gaze and video data as well as some additional features such as optical flow calculation or recording of head tracking data.

 The code is hosted on GitHub: https://github.com/vedb/pupil_recording_interface